 The following types of income will NOT reduce benefit payments:

-*Court-ordered child support payments that you are required to pay may be deducted from your benefit payments and sent to the county child support collection agency.
+*Child support you are required to pay may be deducted from your benefit payments.